pierreablin/autoptim/README.md

 - **Natural interfacing with Numpy**: The objective function is written in standard Numpy.
 The input/ output of `autoptim.minimize` are Numpy arrays.

 - **Smart input processing**: `scipy.optimize.minimize` is only meant to deal with one-dimensional arrays as input.
 In `autoptim`, variables can be multi-dimensional arrays or lists of arrays.
+- **Preconditioning**: Preconditioning is a simple way to accelerate minimization, by doing a change of variables. `autoptim` makes preconditioning straightforward.

 ### Disclaimer